This is the Software Development archive that covers a lot of material concerning the art and science of developing computer software.

 Looks like I have managed to snag a place at Angelhack 2012 in Los Angeles this coming December over at CrossCampus.
 If you are going to be there and need a back-end/front-end software engineer for your team, hit me up.

 This morning I was fiddling around with the Atlassian BitBucket REST API so that I could display my list of Open Source projects on my website (you can find them in the sidebar) and it was driving me completely nuts.
-The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Click this link to read the rest of this post
+The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Click to continue reading the rest of this post